gabrielmcg/vp-netlify-test/backup-restore/simplivity-backups.md

 ## Manual backup

 Rather than waiting for an automated backup to take place, you can create a backup immediately.
-Right-click on the special VM, in this case `hpe-VM-in-dockervols-Docker_HPE`, select `All HPE SimpliVity Actions` and choose `Backup Virtual Machine` as shown in [\#backup-virtual-machine](#backup-virtual-machine).
+Right-click on the special VM, in this case `hpe-VM-in-dockervols-Docker_HPE`, select `All HPE SimpliVity Actions` and choose `Backup Virtual Machine` as shown in Figure 22.

  ![ "Backup virtual machine"][media-backup-virtual-machine-png]

 **Figure 22.** Backup virtual machine

-You can specify a backup name, in this case `manual_backup_test_01`, as shown in [\#backup-vm-details](#backup-vm-details).
+You can specify a backup name, in this case `manual_backup_test_01`, as shown in Figure 23.

  ![ "Backup virtual machine details"][media-backup-vm-details-png]